DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 **Example**: `mysql:main-mysql-db, mongodb:offsite-mongodb-service`<br>
 The `from-key` value is specific to the integration type, and should exclude the application name prefix.
 For example, to rename `my-application-sql-server` to `main-db`, use `sql-server:main-db`.
 Added in version 1.23.0

-### Automatic instrumentation optional configuration
+#### Automatic instrumentation optional configuration

-The configuration variables are available **only** when using automatic instrumentation:
+The following configuration variables are available **only** when using automatic instrumentation:

 `DD_TRACE_ENABLED`
 : **TracerSettings property**: `TraceEnabled`<br>
 Enables or disables all automatic instrumentation.
 Setting the environment variable to `false` completely disables the CLR profiler.
 For other configuration methods, the CLR profiler is still loaded, but traces will not be generated.
 Valid values are: `true` or `false`.<br>
 **Default**: `true`

-`DD_TRACE_LOG_DIRECTORY`
-: Sets the directory for .NET Tracer logs.<br>
-**Default**: `%ProgramData%\Datadog .NET Tracer\logs\`

-`DD_TRACE_LOG_PATH`
-: Sets the path for the automatic instrumentation log file and determines the directory of all other .NET Tracer log files.
-Ignored if `DD_TRACE_LOG_DIRECTORY` is set.

-`DD_DISABLED_INTEGRATIONS`
-: **TracerSettings property**: `DisabledIntegrationNames` <br>
-Sets a list of integrations to disable.
-All other integrations remain enabled.
-If not set, all integrations are enabled.
-Supports multiple values separated with semicolons.
-Valid values are the integration names listed in the [Integrations][8] section.

 `DD_HTTP_CLIENT_ERROR_STATUSES`
-: Sets status code ranges that will cause HTTP client spans to be marked as errors.<br>
+: Sets status code ranges that will cause HTTP client spans to be marked as errors. <br>
 **Default**: `400-499`

 `DD_HTTP_SERVER_ERROR_STATUSES`